Collins Barracks, Cork: Independence

 Following the War of Independence, under the terms of the Anglo-Irish Treaty, and after housing British forces in the city for more than one hundred years, the barracks complex was handed over to Commandant Sean Murray of the army of the Irish Free State in 1922.
 Key buildings within the barracks were substantially damaged by retreating Anti-Treaty forces during the Irish Civil War.
-After this conflict, the barracks was renamed for Michael Collins, the first commander-in-chief of the Free State, and a native of County Cork.
+After this conflict, the barracks was renamed Collins Barracks for Michael Collins, the first commander-in-chief of the Free State, and a native of County Cork.

 Late 20th century

 A garrison for the Southern Command of the Irish Army since the 1920s, the complex was visited by US President John F. Kennedy in 1963.

 The barracks now houses the headquarters of 1 Southern Brigade, with permanent and reserve elements of several army corps, including artillery, cavalry, communications, engineering and logistics units.

 From 2003 the barracks was subject to a modernisation programme, with the building of new messing facilities, a gymnasium and other works.